-Here’s how to put your Christmas plan in place so you can look forward to a less stressful December
+Here’s how to get your Christmas plan in place so you can look forward to a less stressful December

-Hunker down on the sofa and fire up your favourite Christmas movie to get into the festive spirit
+Hunker down under a blanket and pop on your favourite Christmas movie to get into the festive spirit

 Set a budget and make a list

-Christmas costs can easily spin out of control, so a good place to start is to make a budget and split the total across different categories, like decorations, food, gifts and outfits.
-Create a list of everyone you need to buy for, with ideas for each person.
-Start a spreadsheet to keep on top of your spending.
+Christmas costs can easily spin out of control, so a good place to start is to make a budget, splitting the total across different categories like decorations, food, gifts and outfits.
+Create a list of everyone you’re buying presents for, with ideas for each person, and start a spreadsheet to keep track of your spending.

 Pick a theme

 Traditional, luxe metallic or modern, whatever your decorating theme we have the decorations and the tree to suit.
 Once you’ve decided on your theme, check last year’s lights and decorations to see if you need any replacements or additions.

 Agree a plan

 Are you hosting, heading to family or eating out?
 If you’re hosting, confirm numbers, check dietary requirements, tally up how many meals you need to cater, plan menus and get your Christmas food order in.
 Need extra dining chairs, bedding, towels or tableware?
 Make sure you order in plenty of time.

 Play your cards right